LZXCorp/lzxcorp.github.io/src/pages/blog/posts/tisc2025-writeup.md

 ]
 ```

 Next up the `main_correctionFactors` is also used within the function for some calculations.
-I previously found the location of the values in [[LEVEL 5 - SYNTRA#Flag Location]].
+I previously found the location of the values in [Flag Location](#flag-location).

 #### Payload Creation & Sending